neilmartin83/terraform-jamfpro-starter/README.md

 #### **App Installers Module**

 - Individual files for complex apps with custom configuration
-- Uses `for_each` in a single file for standardized apps
+- Uses `for_each` in a single file with local list of standardized apps (DRY principle)
 - See `microsoft-office.tf` for examples

 #### **Mobile Device Apps Module**